 The CLDSC has developed a Theory of Change Logic model to show its activities and desired outcomes.

 This Communications strategy has been designed to facilitate communication of the positive impact the organisation makes for its members, and in its ambitions to raise standards within the CLD discipline.
 Through a series of collectively agreed key messages, the CLD Standards Council will deliver consistent and confident corporate communications across all channels, and in person.

 The CLD Standards Council is hosted by Education Scotland.
-A framework agreement was put in place in April 2016.
 The framework agreement sets out the strategic goals, roles and responsibilities of both organisations whilst accounting for operational requirements.